 As I enter my thirties, I hope I keep reading books that change me.

-If, in ten years, I have a new set of life-changing books, I’d be satisfied.
+If, in ten years, I have a new set of books I’d be satisfied.

 Honorable Mentions (life-changing, but not at the level of the other seven):

-3. The Count of Monte Cristo by Alexandre Dumas - I think this is the best novel of all time.
-It's one of the best plots and character arcs I've read.
-Dumas plays with your emotions (revenge, love, desperation, hope, solitude) and leaves you astounded.
+The Count of Monte Cristo by Alexandre Dumas - I think this is the best novel of all time.
+Crazy good plots and character arcs.
+Dumas played with my emotions (revenge, love, desperation, hope, solitude) and left me astounded.